 This report highlights state innovations in the Clean Water State Revolving Fund (CWSRF), a federal-state-local partnership that delivers significant environmental, economic, and public health benefits nationwide.
 CWSRF projects, which cover topics such as financing, green infrastructure, climate adaptation, and water and energy efficiency, enable communities of all sizes and levels of sophistication to meet their diverse water needs.

-A corresponding webinar featuring three of the CWSRF projects can be viewed here.
+A corresponding webinar featuring three of the CWSRF projects included presentations on:

 - A statewide project in Montana minimized the need for plant upgrades through targeted education of wastewater treatment operators and some additional site-specific assistance.